-When the valve brass instruments were invented one would expect that chamber music for brass instruments would florish with all these new chromatic brass instruments.
+When the valve brass instruments were invented in the beginnig of the 1800s one would expect that chamber music for brass instruments would florish with all these new chromatic brass instruments.
 However, there was no tradition to build on, people should almost ”invent” it.
-So there is very little chamber music written for brass in the 19th century, it is possible that the brass sound was more associated with a big orchestra or with the popular music repertoire as marches, various dances, national tunes etc.
+So there is surprising little chamber music written for brass in the 19th century.
+It is possible that the brass sound was more associated with a big orchestra or with the popular wind band music repertoire as marches, various dances, national tunes etc.

 In performing this popular repertoire many small ”brass” orchestras (or rather ensembles) came into being.
-In Denmark and Norway they were called horn orchestras (hornorkestre), in Sweden Brunns sextet (even if there were seven musicians included percussion) or hornseptett, in Finland torviseitsikko, in Germany they were called Trombone choir (Posaunenchor- which mostly played in churches) and in USA: Brass bands (which had nothing to do though with the English Brass bands).
+In Denmark and Norway they were called horn orchestras (hornorkestre), in Sweden Brunns sextet (seven musicians included percussion) or hornseptett, in Finland torviseitsikko, in Germany they were called Trombone choir (Posaunenchor- which mostly played in churches) and in USA: Brass bands (which had nothing to do with the English Brass bands).

 JOHANNES FREDERIK FRÖLICH (1806-1860)

-Johannes Frölich was a composer and coductor at Royal Danish Orchestra at The Royal Theatre in Copenhagen.
-The Rondo for 4 horns was written fort he Royal Danish Corps of Volunteers’ Ensemble that worked from about 1785 – 1850.
+Johannes Frölich was a composer and conductor at Royal Danish Orchestra at The Royal Theater in Copenhagen.
+The Rondo for 4 horns was written fort he Royal Danish Corps of Volunteers’ (Livjaergerkorps’).
+This Ensemble existed from about 1785 – 1850.
 It consisted of 9 natural horns with different pitches that could produce all tones as clear natural tones – this was a quite unique ensemble

 MARCH and HUNTING PIECE